 Our Board of Directors oversees our overall strategic direction, including our risk management capability and effectiveness.
 The Board of Directors has oversight of key policies as well as the risk management framework developed and administered by the management team.
-We have a robust process to escalate to the Board meaningful departures from our risk appetite statements.
-The Board of Directors oversees the continued development of the risk management program.
+We have a robust process to escalate meaningful departures from our risk appetite statements to the Board.
+The Board of Directors oversees the continued development of the risk management framework.